ICT381/ict381-lab-notes/LAB_4B.md

 The main tasks for this lab are as follows:
 1. Starting the EC2 instance if it is not running
 2. Downloading and installing Git Credential Manager in the EC2 instance
-3. Cloning staycationX repository
+3. Cloning StaycationX repository
 4. Setting up virtual environment
-5. Running the staycationX application with Flask
+5. Running the StaycationX application with Flask
-6. Checking out the nginx branch from the staycationX repository
+6. Checking out the nginx branch from the StaycationX repository
-7. Running the nginx branch of the staycationX application using gunicorn
+7. Running the nginx branch of the StaycationX application using gunicorn
+8. Running myReactApp application

 ## Task 1: Starting EC2 instance if it is not running